gomorpheus/morpheus-docs/integration_guides/Clouds/scvmm/scvmm.rst

       Enable for |morpheus| to automatically discover existing VMs in the scoped resources ENABLE HYPERVISOR CONSOLE
       Enable to use VNC Hypervisor Console for |morpheus| console connection as opposed to the default SSH and RDP console connection methods.
 Requires resolution of all Hyper-V host names and access over port 443 from the |morpheus| appliance to Hyper-V hosts.

+    **SCVMM Specific Advanced Options**

+    INSTALL AGENT
+      Enabled by default, INSTALL AGENT installs the |morpheus| agent on the scvmm Controller when adding the cloud, which is required for full functionally unless using a shared controller in which scenario the agent would already be installed on the scvmm controller node.
+Disabling INSTALL AGENT on the cloud config when not using a shared controller will remove the ability to provision to the cloud.

     .. include:: /integration_guides/Clouds/advanced_options.rst

 #.
 After clicking :guilabel:`NEXT`, the new Cloud can be added to a Group or configured with additional advanced options.